sghctoma/sst/README.md

 need some tinkering, but my goal is to eventually offer a step-by-step guide and exact parts list so that anyone who can "follow a recipe" is able to make it.
-Another big drawback compared to commercial solutions is that I do not have the years of experience and know-how on translating data to actual settings.
+Another big drawback compared to commercial solutions is that I do not have the years of experience and know-how on translating data to actual pressures /spring rates and clicks for different forks and shocks.
 I think this lack of knowledge on my part can be offset if more experienced riders use telemetry and share their data though.

 I would also like to add that although the system described here works as a whole, the components are not tightly glued together, and I am planning to make